 We were appointed as the Council's auditor by Public Sector Audit Appointments Ltd, in its role as appointing person under the Local Audit (Appointing Person) Regulations 2015, on 14 December 2017.
-The period of total uninterrupted engagement, including previous renewals and reappointments of the firm, is 6 years covering the audit of the financial years ending 31 March 2014 to 31 March 2019.
+The period of total uninterrupted engagement, including previous renewals and reappointments of the firm, is eight years covering the audit of the financial year ending 31 March 2013 to 31 March 2020.

-The non-audit services prohibited by the FRC's Ethical Standard were not provided to the Council or its Group and we remain independent of the Council and its Group in conducting our audit.
+The non-audit Services prohibited by the FRC's Ethical Standard were not provided to the Council or its Group and we remain independent of the Council and its Group in conducting our audit.